suganda8/suganda8/README.md

 - ⚡ Fun fact: ...
 -->

-A sunflower under the rainstorm
-====
-Who is he?
+Tegar Bangun Suganda
 ------
-Tegar Bangun Suganda is Backend Developer lived in Indonesia.
+I'm Backend Developer who live in Indonesia.

 Currently, I am doing all work about Backend Development using Laravel, ExpressJS, Flask and Mobile application using Flutter and Kotlin.
 I do love Artificial Intelligence, Machine & Deep Learning, and Natural Language Processing.
 Beside all of it, I love cats.
 Not so confident but I'd do my best in anything, typically double-edged perfectionist.
 I'm little good at algorithm, way of thinking, creative thought.